php-fig/per-coding-style/spec.md

 }
 ```

-If a function or method contains no statements (such as a no-op implementation or when using
+If a function or method contains no statements or comments (such as an empty no-op implementation or when using
 constructor property promotion), then the body SHOULD be abbreviated as `{}` and placed on the same
 line as the previous symbol, separated by a space.
 For example: